appwrite/rfc/009-s3-storage-support.md

 <!-- Write your answer below. -->

-Once we have multiple adapters, we can allow support multiple storage adapters at once, later introduce features like storage bucket.
+With S3 adapter we can support other S3 compatible services like Digitalocean spaces.
+Also, Once we have multiple adapters, we can allow support multiple storage adapters at once, later introduce features like storage bucket.
 So that Appwrite itself can be used as an interface to multiple storage platforms.